Drumsin/aoe4-generated-map-debugger/README.md

 ```

 ## Testing Player Starts
-**IMPORTANT: In order to test and use these functions in the debugger you will have to install this tool on your local disk, followed by incorporating Lua scripts.
+**IMPORTANT: In order to test player start functions in the debugger you will have to install this tool on your local disk, followed by incorporating Lua scripts.
 See: [Using Map Functions](#using-map-functions)**

 In your editor code, define `worldPlayerCount` and `playerTeams = {}` before any player related functions. e.g. `SetUpTeams()`, `CreateTeamMappingTable()`, `PlacePlayerStartsRing()`, `PlacePlayerStartsDivided()`